Highly Vaccinated Israel Is Seeing A Dramatic Surge In New COVID Cases. Here's Why

 5. Vaccinations are key, but they are not enough.

 Israel is trying to slow the wave without resorting to a new lockdown, which Prime Minister Naftali Bennett says would take an economic toll and "destroy the future of the country."
-The country is placing caps on gatherings, increasing hospital staff and pleading with the unvaccinated to get immunized.
+The country is placing caps on gatherings, increasing hospital staff and pleading for unvaccinated people to get immunized.

 On Israel's doorstep, the vaccination rate is much lower in the Israeli-occupied West Bank and the Gaza Strip.
 Only around 8% of Palestinians have been fully vaccinated.
-Palestinians are wary of certain brands of vaccine in ample supply, like AstraZeneca, while Pfizer vaccines are in shorter supply for Palestinians.
+Palestinians are wary of certain brands of vaccine in ample supply, like AstraZeneca's, while Pfizer-BioNTech's vaccine is in shorter supply for Palestinians.
 But the Palestinian population is not a source of transmission in Israel.
 Only vaccinated Palestinians are given permits to enter Israel and Israeli settlements.

-As for the low rate in the West Bank and the Gaza Strip" "We don't have a shortage of vaccine.
+As for the low rate of vaccination in the West Bank and the Gaza Strip, "we don't have a shortage of vaccine.
 It is the hesitancy," said Randa Abu Rabe, a local World Health Organization official working in the Palestinian territories.

 6. Booster shots offer more protection — if you are one of the world's lucky few to get them.

 Israel is the first country to offer a third shot of the Pfizer vaccine in a nationwide booster campaign.
-Preliminary research in Israel suggests booster shots significantly increase protection against the virus a week after receiving the third dose.
+Preliminary research in Israel suggests booster shots significantly increase protection against the coronavirus a week after a person receives the third dose.

-Israeli national HMO Maccabi HealthCare Services, which conducted the preliminary study of 149,144 Israelis who received three Pfizer shots, said for Israelis above the age of 60, a Pfizer booster shot reduced the chances of infection by 86% and reduced the chances of severe infection by 92%.
+Israeli national HMO Maccabi Healthcare Services, which conducted the preliminary study of 149,144 Israelis who received three Pfizer shots, said for Israelis above age 60, a Pfizer booster shot reduced the chances of infection by 86% and reduced the chances of severe infection by 92%.

-The early data reflect studies by vaccine makers Pfizer and Moderna, and provide a glimpse at the booster's effects in a real world setting.
+The early data reflects studies by vaccine-makers Pfizer and Moderna and provides a glimpse at boosters' effects in a real-world setting.

-After reviewing data of breakthrough infections in Israel, the U.S. announced a booster shot campaign in late September for anyone eight months after being fully immunized.
+After reviewing data on breakthrough infections in Israel, the U.S. announced a booster shot campaign beginning in late September for anyone eight months after their second shot.
 The U.K. has promised boosters soon, and Turkey is offering Pfizer shots to those immunized with the Sinovac vaccine to help citizens planning to travel, since some countries will not recognize the Chinese vaccine.

-Israel has lowered the minimum age of boosters to 40.
+Israel has lowered the minimum age for boosters to 40.
 "The triple dose is the solution to curbing the current infection outbreak," Anat Ekka Zohar of Maccabi said in a statement.

 Boosters are not being offered in the Palestinian territories yet, and the World Health Organization has called on countries to stop giving COVID-19 booster shots in order to help poorer countries get vaccinated.

-Note: An earlier version of this story misspelled the Weizmann Institute of Science as the Weitzmann Institute of Science.